Devashish-1/herbal/README.md

 ## 📖 About the Project

-The **Ashoka 3D Virtual Herbal Garden** is part of the AYUSH Ministry's initiative to promote awareness of traditional medicinal plants.
+The *** 3D Virtual Herbal Garden** is part of the AYUSH Ministry's initiative to promote awareness of traditional medicinal plants.
 This login module serves as the gateway for users to access the interactive platform.
 Built with user-centric design in mind, the login system is fast, modern, and integrates with backend services to ensure a smooth authentication experience.

 This UI component will be integrated into the broader Ashoka platform which features:
 - A 3D interactive garden view